icmx/just-gulp/README.md

 All sources are in `src` directory, but any path can be easily changed in [gulpfile.js](gulpfile.js).

   - `assets` — *almost-compiled* binary files like images, icon sets, fonts etc. By default it contains only `images` subdirectory which have its own gulp task.
-If you want to use other asssets, you have to create a new directory and write another task by yourself.
+If you want to use other assets, you have to create a new directory and write another task by yourself.
   - `static` — ready and compiled files, like favicons, robots.txt etc.
   - `pages` — additional pages, layouts and other Pug files
   - `scripts` — additional scripts and other JS files